OBOFoundry/OBOFoundry.github.io/ontology/ado.md

   label: Alpha Tom Kodamullil
   github: akodamullil
   orcid: 0000-0001-9896-3531
-description: Alzheimer's Disease Ontology is a knowledge-based ontology that encompasses varieties of concepts related to Alzheimer'S Disease, foundamentally structured by upper level Basic Formal Ontology(BFO).
-This Ontology is enriched by the interrelational entities that demonstrate the nextwork of the understanding on Alzheimer's disease and can be readily applied for text mining.
+description: Alzheimer's Disease Ontology is a knowledge-based ontology that encompasses varieties of concepts related to Alzheimer'S Disease, structured by upper level Basic Formal Ontology(BFO).
+This Ontology is enriched by the interrelated entities that demonstrate the network of the understanding on Alzheimer's disease and can be readily applied for text mining.
 domain: health
 homepage: https://github.com/Fraunhofer-SCAI-Applied-Semantics/ADO
 products: